raspberrypilearning/pick-your-favourite/en/step_9.md

 title: Add more styling to your content slots
 ---

-At the moment your content slots are styled with a `background-color` and maybe `color`
+At the moment, your content slots are styled with a `background-color` and maybe `color`.

 You can also add styling to change the colour of your `h1` or any other element.

-To style a specific element you can add an element selector inside your class selectors.
+To style a specific element, you can add an element selector inside your class selectors.

-For example, the **football** example added a colour to the `h1` element for each class like this:
+For example, the **football** example adds a colour to the `h1` element for each class like this:

 --- code ---
 ---